Germany: Police shoot suspect in western city of Krefeld – DW – 10/10/2024

 According to a spokesman for the Essen police, investigators believe that the man who was shot outside a cinema in Krefeld was acting alone and did not injure anyone.

 Police cordoned off a large area at the scene of the incident.
-According to the dpa news agency, a large number of officers were securing the area around a cinema at the main station late in the evening.
+According to the dpa news agency, a large number of officers were securing the area around a cinema at the main station late into the night.

-The German newspaper Bild reported that the wounded man had previously set off incendiary devices at three locations and was apparently trying to enter the cinema.